ArdavanRz/LangChain-adventure-game/README.md

 # LangChain-adventure-game
-a simple python and langchain based app that allows you to play a role playing adventure game via prompting.
+a simple python and RAG based app that allows you to play a role playing adventure game via prompting.